Thursday, January 8, 2026

 Temple guardians:

-The entrance to shrine is guarded by two guardians--- Qin Shubao and Yuchi Gong.
+The entrance to the shrine is guarded by two guardians--- Qin Shubao and Yuchi Gong.

 Qin Shubao, on the right side of entrance